idris-lang/Idris-dev/docs/st/state.rst

 input and output resource lists.
-This is convenient for giving types for the primitive operations, but for more general use it's much more convenient to be able to express *transitions* on individual resources, rather than given input and output resource lists in full.
+This is convenient for giving types for the primitive operations, but for more general use it's much more convenient to be able to express *transitions* on individual resources, rather than giving input and output resource lists in full.
 We can do this with ``ST``:

 .. code-block:: idris